-"Resolved that Mr PE Burton, being eligible, be and is hereby re-appointed as a member of the audit and risk committee of the Company, as recommended by the board of directors of the Company, until the next annual general meeting of the Company."
+"Resolved that Mr PE Burton, being eligible, subject to the approval of ordinary resolution number 1 above, and is hereby re-appointed as a member of the audit and risk committee of the Company, as recommended by the board of directors of the Company, until the next annual general meeting of the Company."

-Shareholders should note that Mr PE Burton is the chairman of the board of directors and will not chair the audit and
+Shareholders should note that Mr PE Burton is the chairman of the board of directors and will not chair the audit and risk committee.